-First year teacher tips to from seasoned teachers
+First year teacher tips from veteran teachers

 Congratulations!
 You’ve landed your very first teaching job!
 It’s such an exciting time.
 Today I’m sharing with you tons of first year teacher advice from seasoned teachers who have been exactly where you’ve been!

 Plus, at the end of this post you’ll find a FREE back to school routines & procedures checklist to help you during your first week of school!

 - Set your standards and routines from day one.

 - Be consistent in classroom management but flexible in teaching.